Intro

-In this step, we prepare our HTTP requests by carefully mapping out the URL, selecting the appropriate method (GET, POST, etc.), and specifying any necessary parameters.
-This ensures that our requests are well-structured and targeted.
+We prepare our HTTP request by mapping out the URL, selecting the appropriate method (GET, POST, etc.), and specifying any necessary parameters.
+This ensures that the request is well-structured.
+Let's look at an example of an API endpoint that doesn't require authentication (also known as an open API).

-Let's look at an example of a service that doesn't require authentication (also known as an open API).
-Here, we have a Dungeons & Dragons service that lets us request information about spells, classes, and monsters.
+We have a Dungeons & Dragons service that lets us request information about spells, classes, and monsters.
 You can ask for the entire list of spells or retrieve a specific one like "acid-arrow."
-Not all APIs work this way, but on the website below, you can actually test it out: https://www.dnd5eapi.co/
+You can test out this API here: https://www.dnd5eapi.co/

 Example Steps: